billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 #### Non-sync input

-Even when Sync is disabled, OneBoxes (and PXI modules) are programmed for input at their Sync SMA.
-This allows you to record whatever 5V TTL signal you wish in the SY channels of each of the recorded data streams.
+When Sync is disabled on the `Sync` tab, imec PXIe modules and OneBoxes are programmed for input at their Sync SMA.
+This allows you to record whatever 5V TTL signal you wish in the SY channels (bit #6) of each of the recorded data streams.

 ## Front Panel